So any college football fan can agree, this debate shows itself numerous times throughout the course of a season.

 This would appease teams like UCF who felt they deserved at least a right to play for the title this year.
 It would also appease every mid major conference, as essentially, all 120 plus FBS teams have a somewhat realistic chance of playing for a national title.

 For those who are unaware, some mid-major conferences were discussing creating a playoff exclusively for mid-majors (the other five), and while nothing has officially unfolded from these suspected talks, implementing automatic playoff bids for conference champions would end any of that immediately.

-Now, I’m sure were at a point where fans & alum of the power 5 conferences want to jump through the screen, and ring our neck.
+Now, I’m sure were at a point where fans & alum of the power 5 conferences want to jump through the screen and ring my neck.

 Hold up, your appeasement is next…

-So that leaves 6 bids (not 4) to award to finish the field.
-Meaning, (directed at you, power 5 conference schools), there are not only 2 more spots available, but your conference champion is already given a bid, so your chances are even better.
+So that leaves 6 bids (not 4) to finish the field.
+Meaning, (directed at you power 5 schools), there are not only 2 more spots available, but your conference champion is already accounted for, so your chances are even better.

-These 6 bids would be ‘at large’ bids (again, taking a page out of basketball here), and would be determined by the NCAA selection committee.
+These six bids would be ‘at large’ bids, and would be determined by the NCAA selection committee.